Why the Weeks Rocking Chair is so Comfortable

 In most chairs, you feel "hot spots" from sitting on flat or poorly contoured seats, because your bones are pinching your cheeks.
 If the seat is accurately shaped so that it is deepest where your hipbones are nearest your skin, then your weight is distributed over your flesh...and you provide your own padding.

-The curve of the crest rail forms the back splats into an embracing contour flowing into support for the arms and hands.
+The curve of the crest rail forms the chair back into an embracing contour flowing into support for the arms and hands.

 The tops of the arms are shaped to a soft relief so you feel no edge.
 They cushion the forearm and end in a profile to fit your palms and fingers.